Profile

 My Work:

 I’m a Materials Scientist at the National Nuclear Laboratory.
-We develop and test new materials for nuclear power plants, and make sure that the current ones are safe.
+I research and test materials (mostly metals) for nuclear power plants, and make sure that the current ones are safe.

 -